 The undrained, unpressed silken tofu has the highest water content and a custardy texture.
 Different brands can have varying consistencies depending on how much soy protein it contains.
 It can be eaten as is but works well when blended with other ingredients or used as a thickener.
 It doesn’t hold shape well, so be extra careful when handling it.

-Uses and recipes: Use in classic Japanese dishes such as Miso soup, Cold Tofu, and Mapo Tofu.
+Uses and recipes: Use in classic Japanese dishes such as Miso soup and Mapo Tofu.
 They are also great in smoothies, desserts, puddings, salad dressings, sauces, and dips.

 2. Regular Tofu

-Regular tofu is pressed and has a spongy texture and comes in several varieties from medium to extra firm.
+Regular tofu is pressed, has a spongy texture, and comes in several varieties, from medium to extra firm.
 They are sold in liquid-filled containers to help preserve freshness.
-Drain the excess liquid before use.
+Drain the excess liquid by lightly pressing the block on paper towels before use.

 - Medium to Medium-Firm: It works well in soups and hotpot dishes.

-- Firm to Extra Firm: These types have the least moisture and a good amount of bounce and firm texture.
-Best in stir-fries and fried dishes.
+- Firm to Extra Firm: These types have minimum water content, bounce, and firm texture.
+They are best in stir-fries and fried dishes.

 How To Use